the-crypt-keeper/bluey-llm/README.md

 ./main -m ggml-bluey-256x16-f32-v1.bin -n 128
 ```

+## Fine tune!

-To train with another 32k tokens, repeat with `--checkpoint-in chk-bluey-256x16-run1.bin`
+To train on another 32k tokens, repeat with `--checkpoint-in chk-bluey-256x16-run1.bin`

+We have 2.3M tokens to work with.
+Figuring out the ideal model size and training parameters is the challenge!